heiner/dylaniki/Young_But_Daily_Growin'.md

 Traditional
-As performed by Bob Dylan during [The Basement Tapes](The Basement Tapes "wikilink") sessions, and in the Carnegie Chapter Hall, Nov 4, 1961
+As performed by Bob Dylan during [The Basement Tapes](The Basement Tapes) sessions, and in the Carnegie Chapter Hall, Nov 4, 1961
 Tabbed by Eyolf Østrem